Axis P1485-LE

 - Strong value in higher-detail or longer-distance scenes

-- Scene design and optics matter heavily
+- Scene design and optics are critical

 🛠️ Practical Setup Priorities